Tatsuno Kingo

 Tatsuno Kingo (辰野 金吾) was a Japanese architect born in Karatsu, Saga Prefecture, Kyushu.
-Doctor of Engineering.
-Conferred Jusanmi (従三位, Junior Third Rank) and Kunsanto (勲三等, Order of Third Class).
-Former dean of Architecture Department at Tokyo Imperial University.
+He was a Doctor of Engineering; conferred as Jusanmi (従三位, Junior Third Rank) and Kunsanto (勲三等, Order of Third Class); and served as dean of Architecture Department at Tokyo Imperial University.

 Tatsuno is most widely known for his work as the designer of the Bank of Japan building (1896) and the Marunouchi building of Tokyo Station (1914).

 Education and early career

-Tatsuno studied architecture at the Imperial College of Engineering where he was a student of the influential British architect Josiah Conder, called "father of Japanese modern architecture".
-After his graduation in 1879, Tatsuno journeyed to London in 1880 attending courses at the University of London.
+Tatsuno studied architecture at the Imperial College of Engineering where he was a student of the influential British architect Josiah Conder, who was often called "father of Japanese modern architecture".
+After graduating in 1879, Tatsuno journeyed to London in 1880 attending courses at the University of London.
 During his stay he worked at the architectural offices of the Gothic Revivalist William Burges.
 Burges died in 1881 during Tatsuno's stay, but before returning to Japan Tatsuno also took the opportunity to travel extensively in France and Italy.

 On his return to Tokyo, Tatsuno taught first at the Imperial College of Engineering before becoming department head at University of Tokyo.